-To wash the okra, fill a bowl with equal parts white vinegar and water.
-Then, soak it in the solution for a minute or two, and rinse.
+The first step is to wash the okra in a mixture of equal parts white vinegar and water.
 The acetic acid in the vinegar kills bacteria and helps to dissolve the wax, pesticide, and fertilizer residues.
 It'll also rid just-picked okra of any bugs that may be hanging on.
+Soak the okra in the solution for a minute or two, and then rinse.

+Blanching will halt the enzyme process, so your okra maintains that just-picked color, flavor, and texture.
 Blanch your okra by submerging it in a pot of boiling water.
-Small okra pods need to be blanched for three minutes; large okra pods need four minutes.
-Blanching will halt the enzyme process, so your okra maintains that just-picked color, flavor, and texture.
+Small okra pods need to be blanched for 3 minutes; large okra pods need 4 minutes.

-Transfer your blanched okra to an ice water bath to stop the cooking process.
-Let the pods cool for a few minutes; then, move them over to a colander to drain.
+To stop the cooking process, transfer your blanched okra to an ice water bath.
+Let the pods cool for a few minutes; then, move them to a colander to drain.

 Leave the pods whole, or chop them up into bite-sized pieces—the choice is yours.
 If you plan to fry your okra later, go ahead and dredge the pieces in your favorite cornmeal or flour mixture.

-Once the okra is frozen, transfer it to freezer bags, and return it to the freezer.
-Use it within a year, for the best quality.
-To use the okra, simply scoop out what you need, and add it to your recipe.
-It doesn't need to be thawed.
+Once the okra is frozen, transfer to freezer bags and return it to the freezer.
+Use the okra within a year for the best quality.
+To cook with the frozen okra, simply scoop out what you need, and add it to your recipe.
+It does not need to be thawed.